 • Step one: focus purely on the user experience.
 Make the app amazing.
 Iterate continually to improve the app.

 • Step two: market it in every way you know how.

-Once you get the users, you can start courting businesses for acquisition, or shift your focus to revenue generation.
-Whatever you choose to do, the point is that once you have users you have the leverage you need move forward.
+Once you get the users, you can start courting businesses for acquisition or shift your focus to revenue generation.
+Whatever you choose to do, the point is that once you have users you have the leverage you need to move forward.
 There’s an inherent risk in this strategy, in that you won’t be collecting money to stay afloat, but that’s what investors are for!
-I’d suggest look beyond the curve and and plan your strategy.
+I’d suggest look beyond the curve and plan your strategy.
 Find out right here how venture capitalists think before investing.

 About Software Developers India

 Software Developers India has worked as a web design and mobile app development partner for dozens of entrepreneurs and startups worldwide.
 We’ve got a lot of experience working in startup and VC environments, and our Silicon Valley location provides us with a great network of entrepreneurs and investors.